rage/programming-21/data/part-14/2-robot-and-boxes.md

             if self.map[box_new_y][box_new_x] in [1, 3, 5]:
 ```

 The code snippet above makes use of _magic numbers_ to represent the squares in the grid.
-ANyone reading the code would have to know that 1 means wall, 3 means a box and 5 means a box in a target square.
+Anyone reading the code would have to know that 1 means wall, 3 means a box and 5 means a box in a target square.

 The lines involving the clever subtractions and additions would look even more baffling: